Swimming Areas Closed

-Currently, no areas are posted as areas of bacterial concern.
+Currently, Black Sulpur Springs is posted as areas of bacterial concern.
 When bacterial levels at individual swimming beaches are at a level of concern, those particular beaches are posted with the following notice:

 Frequently Asked Questions

 When can we swim in the creeks and the lake?

 Bacteria levels may fluctuate from day to day.
 When collected samples exceed E. coli limits, the public health standard requires that the previous four weeks be averaged with the current readings to monitor long term trends.
 If the five week average and/or geometric mean is above the action level, the beach is posted with a sign notifying the public of high bacerial levels in the swimming area.
 When both the five week average and geometric mean fall below the action level, the notices signs are removed.

 Other visitors are swimming even though a notice sign is posted.
 Is it safe?